CASA (Court Appointed Special Advocates)

 Oregon has some of the strongest CASA legislation in the country, giving these volunteers full legal authority to engage in the court system on behalf of their assigned cases.
 CASA volunteer advocates receive support from 30 local CASA programs that serve all Oregon counties.
 Until May of this year, state funding allocated to local programs was administered through the Oregon Commission on Children and Families (OCCF) and its local partners.

 Effective May 1, 2012, HB 4082 was implemented, and responsibility for the funding moved to Oregon Volunteers where we are enjoying the opportunity to work with thirty new local partners as well as the Oregon CASA Network to insure high quality experiences for these great volunteers and the children for whom they speak.
-For more information, email CASA Grants and Training Coordinator, Maria Hein, at [email protected] or call (503) 725-5904.
+For more information, email CASA Grants Coordinator, Sally Peters, at [email protected] or call (503) 725-5904.

 Oregon CASA Network, an organization comprised of 29 local CASA programs that recruit, train and support volunteers to represent the best interests of abused and neglected children in the courtroom and other settings.